BC-CSCI1103/Week13/README.md

 ### 2. The Needleman-Wunsch Sequence Alignment Algorithm

-The [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) Alignment Algorithm is summarized in the accompanying powerpoint slides.
+The [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) Alignment Algorithm is summarized in the accompanying powerpoint slides in `slides/`.